Information on HPV in women

 - Pain in the arms, hands, fingers, legs or toes

-A very small amount of people (lees than 1 in 1000) might experience hives.
+A very small amount of people (less than 1 in 1000) might experience hives.
 And even less than that (1 in 10000) might experience difficulty breathing or problems with their airways.

 What age can a girl get the HPV vaccine?

 Girls can get the HPV vaccine in school when they’re aged 12-13 as part of the NIP.
-Girls and women aged up to 25 who missed the vaccine at school can get the vaccine as part of this programme.
+People up to 25 who missed the vaccine at school can get the vaccine as part of this programme.

-If you don’t qualify for the NIP or would like to pay for Gardasil 9 as opposed to the Gardasil vaccine offered on the NIP, females aged 12-45 can get Gardasil 9 from a local LloydsPharmacy.
-Or females aged 18+ can request a HPV vaccine online from LloydsPharmacy Online Doctor.
+If you don’t qualify for the NIP, people aged 18+ can request a HPV vaccine online from LloydsPharmacy Online Doctor.

 As mentioned above it’s best to get the vaccine before you’re sexually active, but you can get it at any stage.
 The vaccine won’t fight off any HPV already in your system, but it will protect you against HPV you come into contact with, in the future.